ManageEngine recognized in the 2023 Gartner® Magic Quadrant™ for Application Performance Monitoring and Observability. Read the report✕

-With Applications Manager's Oracle WebLogic monitoring capabilities, get extensive user session details like number of active sessions, maximum number of sessions, total number of sessions and number of servlets.
+With Applications Manager's WebLogic performance monitoring capabilities, get extensive user session details like number of active sessions, maximum number of sessions, total number of sessions and number of servlets.
 Become aware of the request load on your server and identify if sufficient servlets exist to handle the requests received.

 Furthermore, get insights about messaging services such as JMS(Java Message Service) and SAF(Conversations and endpoints) to understand why messages fail to get delivered.
 Manage message persistence by analyzing and configuring greater quotas for SAF agents that are being overloaded.

 Database access can sometimes create performance issues for Java applications, so it is important to monitor JDBC connection pools.
-Use Applications Manager to track the health and utilization of the database connection pool - how many active connections, how close is the connection pool to using the max connections allocated to it, and threads waiting for connection.
+Use Applications Manager's WebLogic monitor to track the health and utilization of the database connection pool - how many active connections, how close is the connection pool to using the max connections allocated to it, and threads waiting for connection.
 If the active connections are reaching the highest number of connections possible in the pool, you should increase the upper limit for the connection pool.
 You can also track the number of leaked connections to understand potential issues in the application logic.

-With Applications Manager's WebLogic application performance monitoring tool monitor your EJBs- it's type, activation, passivation, and the number of threads waiting.
+With Applications Manager's WebLogic application performance monitoring tool, track your EJBs- it's type, activation, passivation, and the number of threads waiting.
 The EJB container performs passivation when the cache becomes full.
 When the EJB session object is needed again, the Bean is activated by the container.
 An increased number of Passivation state indicates the cache becoming full frequently.
 Keep an eye on the state of the beans and become aware of the transactions taking place in the server.
 Identify abnormal pool-miss ratio and resolve it before it overwhelms the server.

 A managed bean (MBean) is a Java bean that provides a Java Management Extension (JMX) interface.
 Applications Manager queries MBeans and sends out notifications in case of faults to ensure there's no degradation in application performance.
 Gain real-time visibility into custom metrics in your application deployment like the state of memory management, class loading, active threads, logging, and platform configuration.